usnistgov/pyproject2conda/README.md

 base option is `False` for envs `test-extras` and `dist-pypi`, and that the python version should be `3.10` and `3.11` for envs `test` and `test-extras`.
 Note that each "overrides" table must specify the options to be overridden, and the environments that these overrides apply to.
-Also, note that subsequenct overrides override previous overrides/options (last option wins).
+Also, note that subsequent overrides override previous overrides/options (last option wins).

 So in all, options are picked up, in order, from the overrides list, then the